 - If the body is relaxed, soft, feet tucked under or kneading: The cat is relaxed.

 - If it rolls on its back: The cat is very relaxed, trusting.
 A cat does this when it is absolutely confident of safety.
 It may also be asking you to play or rub its stomach (proceed at your own risk).

 - If the eyes are wide: The cat is alert.
 Other cues will tell you if the cat is relaxed or threatened.

 - If the eyes are narrowed: The cat is alert, but may be fearful or aggressive.
 Look for other cues.

-- If the eyes are slitted or closed: The cat is relaxed.
+- If the eyes are lazily open or closed: The cat is relaxed.

 - Pupil dilation is also important: Wide pupils can signal high interest, excitement, or possibly fear or aggression.

 - If the whiskers are hard forward: The cat is alert, interested, perhaps sees a threat, prey, or food.

 - If the whiskers are back: The cat is calm, relaxed.